hugosdsantos/project-service/project_stage_state/README.md

 Additionally adds a “Folded in Statusbar” flag to Stages, giving control on the stages visible on Tasks and Issues Stage statusbar.

+Also adds to Sates an information of the Projects it is used on.